Student Code of Conduct

 - The term “complainant” includes any University official who submits a charge alleging that a student violated this Student Code.

-- The term “accused student” means any student accused of violating this Student Code.
+- The term “respondent” means any student charged with violating this Student Code.

 - The term “Student Conduct Administrator” means a University official authorized on a case-by-case basis by the Dean of Students to recommend disciplinary actions upon any student(s) found to have violated the Student Code.
 A Student Conduct Administrator will be assigned as a non-voting member of the University Hearing Board and will run those hearings.

 - The term “Student Conduct Board” means any group of persons authorized by the Dean of Students to determine or recommend whether a student has violated the Student Code, and to determine or recommend disciplinary actions, as appropriate.
-Student Conduct Boards at John Carroll University include the Student Union Hearing Board, the University Hearing Board, Administrative Panels, and the University Appeals Board.
-Membership on these boards is by appointment or election and can include students, faculty, staff members, and administrators.
+Student Conduct Boards at John Carroll University include the Student Union Hearing Board, the University Hearing Board, Hearing Panels, and the University Appeals Board.
+Membership on these boards is by appointment or election and can include students, faculty, and staff members.

 - The term “business day” refers to any weekday that the University is open to do business.
 The University calendar should be consulted for days the University is officially closed.